TonyPhipps/SIEM/Tactics/Process-Execution.md

   - services.exe with a parent other than wininit.exe
   - svchost.exe with a parent other than services.exe
   - lsm.exe with a parent other than wininit.exe
+  - eventvwr.exe with a parent process other than mmc.exe (T1088)
+  - wmiprvse.exe with a parent process other than svchost.exe

 - System process with suspicious owner
   - csrss.exe with an owner other than Local System
   - smss.exe with an owner other than Local System